Hairstylists, barbers to showcase skills at city event

-JOHNSTOWN, Pa. – AA hair and fashion show will bring local hairstylists and barbers together to showcase their skills and talents on Saturday in Johnstown, organizers said on Friday.
+JOHNSTOWN, Pa. – A hair and fashion show will bring local hairstylists and barbers together to showcase their skills and talents on Saturday in Johnstown, organizers said on Friday.

 The Hair & Fashion Affair, sponsored by Bougie Hair Care Essentials and More, will begin at 5 p.m. at the Holiday Inn Johnstown-Downtown, 250 Market St., Johnstown.